Worcester Cathedral Pilgrimage in a Day

 Droitwich Spa – 10.5 miles, Google Map Orange Line.
 Home of two historical Christian leaders, Droitwich Spa is a perfect starting point for a riverside walk to Worcester Cathedral.
 Both these devout sons of Droitwich went on to find fame elsewhere, St Richard becoming bishop of Chichester in the 13th century and Edward Winslow boarding the Mayflower to seek religious freedom in the American colony of New Plymouth.
 Starting at the town’s memorial garden and statue celebrating St Richard’s early years, this park also includes the town’s brine well, which the saint successfully restored with a blessing when it started to fail.
 The route moves to the church of St Andrew, which Richard would have known, then to the town’s other early church St Peter’s where a memorial to Edward Winslow marks his place in history as one of the Pilgrim Fathers.
 A long and peaceful walk beside the Droitwich Canal and then the River Severn then follows, leading to the centre of Worcester itself, where a few steps connect to the cathedral and further opportunity to contemplate the holy history of this appealing one-day pilgrim route.
 The cathedral’s two saints St Oswald and St Wulfstan also have connections further afield, the former ending up as Archbishop of York in the 10th century and the latter successfully campaigning against the slave trade from Ireland to Britain in the 11th century.

-Great Malvern Priory – 11 miles, Google Map Yellow Line.
-Walk the Three Choirs Way from Malvern Priory, with a final approach to the Cathedral along the River Severn.
+St Wulfstan Day Way – from Great Malvern Priory – 11 miles, Google Map Yellow Line.
+Walk the Three Choirs Way from Malvern Priory (which Wulfstan played a role in founding, an ancient stopping place for pilgrims along the salt route), visiting Madresfield and Powick Church (and the Powick Yew Tree), and the site of the first and last battles of the English Civil War, Old Powick Bridge, then a final approach to the Cathedral along the River Severn.
 See photos below.

 Pershore Abbey – 12 miles, Google Map Burgundy Line.
 Walk from historic abbey of Pershore, joining the River Severn at Kempsey for a final approach to the Cathedral.